-There is a time and a place where justice requires confrontation, getting in people's faces, and perhaps even getting physical.
+Brothers and sisters there is a time and a place where justice requires confrontation, getting in people's faces, and perhaps even getting physical.

-And if that makes us uncomfortable - perhaps that's good - we shouldn't be so quick to want to go to these places if righting wrongs can be accomplished in a peaceful manner - but they are places where God's guidance will sometimes lead us.
+And if that makes us uncomfortable - perhaps that's good - we shouldn't be so quick to want to go to these places if righting wrongs can be accomplished in a peaceful manner.